Lautarot12/shipnow-api/readme.md

 A backend authentication system built with Node.js, Express and MongoDB featuring local authentication, GitHub OAuth, JWT authorization, secure cookies and role-based access control.

+## Overview

+This project implements a complete authentication and authorization system using JWT, Passport.js and GitHub OAuth.

+Users can register, log in with local credentials or GitHub, access protected routes, validate active sessions and interact with role-based resources.

 ## Features

 * User Registration